The forces of ratings inflation

 Given that Amazon owns IMDb, Prime Video, and the Amazon Original brand of streaming video, there is a monetary incentive toward corruption in the case of IMDb.
 Hypothetically, the aggregator would pick its secret policy of reinterpretation in whatever way maximizes company profit while minimizing the risk of getting caught without a plausible excuse.
 This is, of course, easier on Amazon Marketplace, where ratings (“Amazon Seller Rating”) are extensively weighted by policy, and skew high.
 Amazon itself is rated highly by Amazon, on Amazon.

 It is easy to find companies that skew ratings by registering fake users on sites like IMDb.
-They are hired in marketing campaigns, but not all such brigading is commercial.
-Sites like IMDb and BGG, where reviewers are poorly authenticated, use secret algorithms in part to counteract false rating campaigns.
+They are hired in marketing campaigns, but not all such cheating is commercial.
+Sites like IMDb and BGG, where reviewers are poorly authenticated, use secret algorithms in part to counteract non-commercial campaigns of dishonest voting.
 One example is Ghostbusters (2016), which is marked by IMDb with the following note:

 Our rating mechanism has detected unusual voting activity on this title.
 To preserve the reliability of our rating system, an alternate weighting calculation has been applied.

 The vote breakdown page for that specific movie shows a conspicuous plurality of bottom ratings and an unusually large proportion of top ratings, on either side of what is otherwise a standard distribution centered on 6.
-IMDb is correct in identifying that voting activity as unusual, and as a kind disinformation.
+IMDb is correct in identifying that voting activity as unusual.
+It’s a form of disinformation.

 Trying to compensate for dishonest voting on a statistical level is a cheap way to maintain integrity.
 It means that IMDb does not have to take expensive or commercially risky actions such as singling out trolls, shills and other abusers.
 A minor downside is that the secret algorithm can skew ratings.
 The arithmetic mean of all votes on the Ghostbusters remake is somewhere below 6, whereas the official IMDb rating as of 2021-11 is 6.5, higher than the mean of all votes and higher than the mean of the subset of votes that follow the standard distribution.
 In this specific case, the secret algorithm to fight abuse skews high.
 In a more normal case, where shills add high ratings and the special algorithm isn’t triggered, the effect is the same: Ratings skew high.